codebar/tutorials/html/lesson3/tutorial.md

 ## Getting started

-Let's begin from the head of our page and set the title like we learned in the first lesson.
+Let's begin from the head of our page and set the title as we learned in the first lesson.

 ```html
 <title>Ada Lovelace</title>